 Mold Addendum

 Our professionally-drafted mold addendum template provides essential legal protection for landlords.
-It establishes clear prevention and remediation procedures that protect both property owners and tenants.
+Specifically, it establishes clear prevention and remediation procedures that protect both property owners and tenants.
+Mold-related damages can cost property owners tens of thousands of dollars, including remediation, legal fees, and property damage.
+In short, proper documentation is one of the most effective ways to avoid these costs.

 What Our Mold Addendum Covers